rails/sprockets-rails/README.md

 **`config.assets.debug`**

-Enable expanded asset debugging mode.
-Individual files will be served to make referencing filenames in the web console easier. **This feature has been replaced by Source Maps and does nothing in Sprockets 4+.**
+Enable asset debugging mode.
+A source map will be included with each asset when this is true.

 **`config.assets.compile`**